Courses

 Fall, Spring.

 The purpose of the Honors Seminar is to acquaint students with methods of study and research to help them write their senior Honors Essay.
 However, all interested students are welcome to enroll.
 The seminar will require a substantial essay that incorporates literary evidence and critical material effectively, and develops an argument.
 Topics and instructors vary each semester.
-For Fall 2023 the topic is: The Politics and Joy in Black Women's Writing.
-This class counts toward the post-1800 requirement for English majors.
+For Spring 2024 the topic is: Paradise Lost.
+This class counts toward the pre-1800 courses required of English majors.

-Full details for ENGL 4920 - Honors Seminar II
+Full details for ENGL 4910 - Honors Seminar I

 Fall or Spring.